"Carbon Negative" at Inn Serendipity

-Some of our solutions come by way of technology: electricity generation on-site with a 10 kW wind turbine and .7 kW photovoltaic system is in EXCESS of actual annual needs, with more than 3,500 kWh surplus on average each year.
-We also have a 2.28 kW photovoltaic system on the roof of our cabin place, generating renewable energy in EXCESS of actual annual needs, with more than 1,500 kWh surplus on average each year.
+Some of our solutions come by way of technology: electricity generation on-site with a 10.8 kW SolarEdge photovoltaic system (replacing the 10 kW wind turbine) and .7 kW photovoltaic system is in EXCESS of actual annual needs, with more than 3,500 kWh surplus on average each year.
+We also have a 2.28 kW photovoltaic system on the roof of our cabin place, generating renewable energy in EXCESS of actual annual needs, with more than 1,400 kWh surplus on average each year.
 Our solutions also come by way of personal actions, behavioral and lifestyle changes, and, more recently, purchasing various carbon off-sets through Carbon Fund and Trees for the Future.

-Through our speaking, writing, photography and work with such organizations as the MOSES Rural Women's Project, the Midwest Renewable Energy Association (MREA) -- hosting the world's largest renewable energy and sustainable living fair -- and Renewing the Countryside, we focus our efforts on sharing, connecting and fostering a more sustainable future.
+Through our speaking, writing, photography and work with such organizations as the MOSES In Her Boots Project, the Midwest Renewable Energy Association (MREA) -- hosting the world's largest renewable energy and sustainable living fair -- and Renewing the Countryside, we focus our efforts on sharing, connecting and fostering a more sustainable future.
 Our books, including Rural Renaissance, now in its second printing, the award-winning ECOpreneuring, and Farmstead Chef provide both inspirational stories and practical how-to information to assist others in living and working in a climate-neutral way -- today.
 Not, as the politicians like to say, sometime in the future.

 Overview of our Journey to Reduce Greenhouse Gas Emissions from 1996 to the present:

 - Estimated net reduction of greenhouse gas emissions of 100% over 11-years to become "carbon negative".

-- From a home/farm/business once using 15,984 kWh/year of electricity to one that uses less than 9,000 kWh/year from exclusively renewable energy sources both on site as well as through our public utility, Alliant Energy's Second Nature 100-percent green energy program.
+- From a home/farm/business once using 15,984 kWh/year of electricity to one that uses less than 9,000 kWh/year from exclusively renewable energy sources on site.
 Reduction of electricity use through conservation, energy efficiency and solar thermal systems.

-- Electricity generation on-site with a 10 kW wind turbine and .7 kW photovoltaic system is in EXCESS of actual annual needs, with about 2,000 to 4,000 kWh surplus on average each year sold to utility on an annual basis (which our community then uses).
+- Electricity generation on-site with a 10.8 kW SolarEdge photovoltaic system (replacing the 10 kW wind turbine) and .7 kW photovoltaic system is in EXCESS of actual annual needs, with about 2,000 to 4,000 kWh surplus on average each year sold to utility on an annual basis (which our community then uses).